stefan18-ux/SnakeBrain/Readme.md

 # Grid Coverage Strategy Testing
 ## Overview of Testing

 The testing framework evaluates the ability of the snake's movement strategy to cover grid areas efficiently.
-It simulates movements based on the commands in `file.txt` and measures coverage across varying grid sizes.
+It simulates movements based on the commands and measures coverage across varying grid sizes.

 ## Key Components of Testing

-### Command Reading
+### Commands
-Movement commands are read from `file.txt`.
+Movement commands are generated.
 Each command specifies a directional move:
 - `R` for moving one step to the right.
 - `D` for moving one step downward.